 Stage T2 (second taught stage)

-This stage lasts for one further academic year, to a total of 2 academic years for stages T1 and T2, and consists of a further three 20-credit modules at least to the value of 60 credits at Level 7, to achieve a total of at least 120 credits at Level 7.
+This stage lasts for one further academic year, to a total of 2 academic years for stages T1 and T2, and consists of a further three 20-credit modules to the value of 60 credits at Level 7, to achieve a total of 120 credits at Level 7.

 Stage R: MSc research dissertation stage